Work permits for employees in Thailand: A complete guide for employers [2024]

 How do you renew your Thai work permit?

-You can renew your Thai work permit by applying for a renewal to the Department of Employment before the current work permit expires.
+You can renew your Thai work permit by applying for a renewal with the Ministry of Labour before the current work permit expires.
 It's important to remember that renewing late can result in penalties.

 Is there a limit on the number of work permits you can obtain in Thailand?